wiltonlazary/gdx-backend-jtransc/README.md

 RoboVM was the ideal option here.
 But it was closed.
 So this is an option that also works for other targets.

+For use game center install `haxelib install extension-gamecenter` and set in project gradle `param("enable-game-center", "true")`

 ### BlackBerry and WebOS (C++)

 JTransc using lime is capable of target these too.